xpack-dev-tools/wine-xpack/README-MAINTAINER.md

 [Secrets](https://github.com/xpack-dev-tools/wine-xpack/settings/secrets/actions)
 page.

-This command uses the `xpack-develop` branch of this repo.
+This commands uses the `xpack-develop` branch of this repo.

+## Durations & results

 The  build takes about 1h25 to complete.

 The workflow result and logs are available from the [Actions](https://github.com/xpack-dev-tools/wine-xpack/actions/) page.